In The News | Lead Stories

 Maarten Schenk, cofounder of hoax-debunking site Lead Stories, didn't set out to be a fact-checker.
 He wanted to be a trend forecaster.
 "I wanted, basically, to predict the front page of Reddit," Schenk, a gregarious blond Belgian, told me over Skype in June.

-Lead Stories down a plagiarist stealing our fact checks and BuzzFeed documented the whole thing
+Lead Stories took down a plagiarist stealing our fact checks and BuzzFeed documented the whole thing

 A Marketing Site Deleted Over 7,000 Articles After It Was Caught Stealing Fact-Checks And Plagiarizing